awknode/homelab-2/README.md

 git push origin main
 ```

-### 3.5. create a deploy key, upload it github so argocd can pull from the private repo
+### 2.5. create a deploy key, add it to the github repository, so argocd can pull from the private repo
 ```
 cd Projects/private/homelab
 mkdir deploy/mysecrets